AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 private keyword is only visible to the package implementation.
 A package specification, or spec, does not require a private section.
-One typical use-case for the private section in a package is when you want to declare a heterogeneous data type, called a record in Ada or a struct in C, but you want to stop the user of the package from accessing the record components directly.
+One typical use-case for the private section in a package is when you want to declare a heterogeneous data type, called a :c:`record' in Ada or a :c:`struct' in C, but you want to stop the user of the package from accessing the record components directly.

 :code-config:`accumulate_code=True`